Laura10101/contractor-tax-calculator/README.md

-Note to marker: the admin user site has been designed for a sophisticated professional tax adviser who has commissioned the project.
-As a result, and to keep the user experience streamlined, it does not explain tax concepts, rules, or basic instructions as the user would have in-depth knowledge of these.

 # Tax Calculator
 The aim of this project was to create a tax calculator for IT contractors to compare take home pay across different jurisdictions.